GaloisInc/saw-script/doc/manual/manual.md

 Rewriting a `Term` consists of applying one or more *rewrite rules* to it, resulting in a new `Term`.
-A rewrite rule in SAW can be specified in multiple ways, the third due to the dependent type system used in
+A rewrite rule in SAW can be specified in multiple ways:
-SAWCore:

-[comment]: <> (dylan: "the third due..." is confusing - maybe explain afterwards?)

   * as the definition of a function that can be unfolded,
-  * as a term of boolean type (or a function returning a boolean) that is an equality statement, and
+  * as a term of Boolean type (or a function returning a Boolean) that is an equality statement, and
-  * as a term of _equality type_ whose body encodes a proof that the equality in the type is valid.
+  * as a term of _equality type_ with a body that encodes a proof that the equality in the type is valid.

 Each of these forms is a `Term` of a diffent shape.
 And in each case the term logically consists of two parts, each of which which may contain